ishaan24bai10150/cvproject/README.md

 └── README.md
 ```

-The dataset should be downloaded separately and placed in the appropriate directories.
+**Note:** The dataset is not included in the repository and must be downloaded separately.

 ---